 Doctor's Notes on Ingrown Hair

 An ingrown hair is usually a small hair that lies under the skin and does not grow through the skin.
 It may grow sideways or curl back toward the hair root (follicle).
-Symptoms and signs of ingrown hair often appear as small reddish, pink or tan bumps on the skin.
+Symptoms and signs of ingrown hair often appear as small reddish, pink, or tan bumps on the skin.
 Occasionally, they look like tiny pimples with a pustular head.
 Within the pus, you may see a black dot; this is the hair surround by pus.
-In addition, around the base of the lesion the skin may be inflamed or reddish in color.
-Ingrown hairs may also be itching and cause pain.
-In males, ingrown hairs commonly affect the cheeks, chin and neck while in females, they often occur in the armpits, pubic region and on the legs.
+In addition, the skin may be inflamed or reddish in color around the base of the lesion.
+Ingrown hairs may also itch and cause pain.
+In males, ingrown hairs commonly affect the cheeks, chin, and neck while in females, they often occur in the armpits, pubic region, and on the legs.